 William Hugo has ministered in initial formation since 1980 and taught the life of Francis of Assisi for over twenty-six years to Capuchins at various levels of formation and to Secular Franciscans.
-He was editor of The New Round Table, a journal of Capuchin spirituality and history, for seven years and is currently the Provincial Director of Initial Formation and Director of Postulants for the Midwest Capuchins.
+He was editor of The New Round Table, a journal of Capuchin spirituality and history, for seven years and is currently ministering at the Solanus Casey Center in Detroit.

 Books authored by William Hugo

 Studying the Life of Saint Clare of Assisi: A Beginner's Workbook.
 Co-authored with Joanne Schatzlein, OSF.
 2019.
 New City Press.

 Studying the Life of Saint Francis of Assisi, A Beginner’s Workbook (2nd Edition)